Yahav1992/Spring-REST-API-template/README.md

 A java spring REST API template for a quick start

 Returns a response based on endpoint:
+1) "/api/sampleString/" - generic string.
-1) "/api/appProp/" - string created from application.properties.
+2) "/api/appProp/" - string created from application.properties.
-2) "/api/h2Entities/" - some H2 DB sample entities created
+3) "/api/h2Entities/" - some H2 DB sample entities created
+4) get by id, post, delete by id

 pom.xml dependencies includes:
 1) actuator (some free endpoints for system description)